 - a management strategy evaluation framework that helps fishery managers compare potential management actions

-- two annual surveys to help estimate the volume and size composition of prawn stocks
+- surveys to help estimate the volume and size composition of prawn stocks

 - Ecological risk assessments to support the fisheries environmental accreditation